HansLeon-stack/Willify/README.md

 ## Description
 Willify is a simple front-end project that explores how a music website could look and feel.
-It’s designed as a learning project — no backend or APIs, just static pages and basic interactivity.
+It’s designed as a learning project — no backend or APIs, just pages and basic interactivity.

 ---